 Focused Ultrasound Therapy

-A clinical trial is assessing the use of focused ultrasound to treat the movement disorders in patients with Huntington’s disease.
-Please note that this trial is only open to residents of Canada.
+A clinical trial has completed enrollment in Canada.
+This trial was assessing the use of focused ultrasound to treat the movement disorders in patients with movement disorders, including Huntington’s disease.

 For a full list of Huntington’s disease clinical trials with focused ultrasound, please see here.